ASangarin/Breaker-Docs/source/quickstart/configuration.rst

     block: IRON_BLOCK # The base block to modify.

-    breaking-time: # This value is in ticks!
+    hardness: # This value is in ticks!
-      max: 30 # The maximum amount of ticks it should take to break the block
-      min: 5 # The minimum amount of ticks it should take to break the block
       base: 20 # This value is optional!
 If not specified, the base value will use the max breaking time.
       # The base value is the time it takes to break the block if no states have activated.
+      min: 5 # The minimum amount of ticks it should take to break the block
+      max: 30 # The maximum amount of ticks it should take to break the block

     states: # Please refer to "Configuring States"
     - helditem{type=diamond_pickaxe;value=5} # Will subtract 5 ticks from the breaking time.